node-m2m/m2m/Readme.md

 It uses a FaaS (Function-as-a-Service) API also called *serverless* allowing anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a lot more.

-Deploy private device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning an on-premise physical servers.
+Deploy private servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning an on-premise physical servers.

-Your servers will be instantly available and accessible through its user-assigned *device id* from your client applications.
+Device servers will be instantly available and accessible through its user-assigned *device id* from your client applications.

 Create *Channel*, *HTTP* and *GPIO* ( for Raspberry Pi devices ) resources and services on your remote devices for client consumption.